Diffuse large B cell lymphoma (DLBCL) is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 You have these drugs on certain days over 3 weeks.
 Each 3 week period is called a cycle of treatment.

-For an earlier stage DLBCL, you have 3 to 4 cycles.
-You have a longer course of treatment (6 to 8 cycles) if you have more advanced disease.
-For example, you might have:
+For an earlier stage DLBCL, you might have 3 to 4 cycles of R-CHOP.
+If you have high risk disease you have a longer course of treatment (6 cycles of R-CHOP) or you might have more intensive treatment such as:

 - R-CODOX-M (rituximab, cyclophosphamide, vincristine, doxorubicin and methotrexate)